mjhong0708/ase_extension/README.md

 # ase_extension

-Extension to ASE(atomistic simulation environment)
+Extension to ASE(atomistic simulation environment), written in Rust and Python.

 ## Features

 - `ase_extension.constraints.LogFermiWallPotential`: Constrain atoms in sphere with logfermi potential
+- `ase_extension.geometry.RMSD`: Minimum RMSD between molecules and its gradient

+Note that these features does not support PBC properly.

 ## Installation